Symmetry classification correspondence between quadratic Lindbladians and their steady states

-\textit{ Derivation sketch.} Here we sketch the main ideas to derive the symmetry classification correspondence.
-The main difficulties in building connections between $\Le$ and $G$ are: (1) Although $\Le$ determines $G$, the concrete functional relation is complicated; (2) Symmetry transformations of $\Le$ and $G$ have different dimensions in their matrix representation.
-To overcome these difficulties, a crucial observation is that only $H$, $M_l$, and $M_g$ are free parameters.
-They determine both $\Le$ and $G$.
-As a result, we seek to reduce both the symmetry classification of $\Le$ and $G$ to constraints on $H$, $M_l$ and $M_g$.
+Building connections between $\Le$ and $G$ presents two main difficulties: (1) Although $\Le$ determines $G$, the concrete relation is complicated; (2) Symmetry transformations of $\Le$ and $G$ have different dimensions in their matrix representation.
+To overcome these, a crucial observation is that only $H$, $M_l$, and $M_g$ are free parameters determining both $\Le$ and $G$.
+As a result, our strategy is to reduce both symmetry classifications of $\Le$ and $G$ to constraints on $H$, $M_l$ and $M_g$.